 Find motivation - both internally and through other channels

 If wanting to fit into those old jeans from college hasn’t been working for you, how about following some super inspiring Instagram accounts?
-Some of our favorites are Jen Sinkler, Burn This, Instarunners, Will Arrufat, and MindBodyGreen.
+Some of our favorites are The North Face, Jen Sinkler, GoPro, Burn This, Instarunners, Will Arrufat, RedBull and MindBodyGreen.
 When you fill your life (even your virtual life) with positive influences, you’re more likely to want to make a positive change.
 Also, unfollowing some of those foodie accounts won’t do you any harm - when you see decadent food you want to eat decadent food, which is totally fine on occasion, but not every day.

 Don’t give up when results don’t show overnight.